StanGergov/sell-your-phone/README.md

 https://stangergov.github.io/sell-your-phone/

-It's connectet to firebase so all the functionality is working (register, login, creat or eddit posts)
+It's connectet to firebase so all the functionality are working (register, login, creat or eddit posts)

 ### Default users are:
     pesho@abv.bg: asdasd
     stan@gmail.com : asdasd
-For testing proposit there is no email verification so can be register with not real email (just keep standard email format).
+For testing purposes there is no email verification so can be register with not real email (just keep standard email format).

 ## Available Scripts